Small Lives Engulfed in a Big War

 Having spent years under emergency rule since 1963, the Syrians faced repression of expression and detention for dissension.
 The government regulated the internet and scrutinized web activity, banning websites such as Facebook and YouTube intermittently.
 During President Bashar Al-Assad's reign, he also implemented a law which gave the government control over anything that was printed in Syria.
 The key people who held power in the state were those loyal to the Al-Assad family.
 The citizens of Syria lived in paranoia and were hesitant to speak out against the government for fear of detainment, or even torture.

-But as other countries like Tunisia, Egypt and Libya started demanding for a regime change and toppling their authoritarian governments, Syrians caught the fire and gained courage.
+But as other countries like Tunisia, Egypt and Libya started demanding for a regime change and toppling their authoritarian governments during the Arab Spring, Syrians caught the fire and gained courage.

 We could do it too.